lautaro@wilsf — bash — ~/darwin/prefrontal-cortex.md

 └─────┘

 For most of history, a developed prefrontal cortex was an asset for a founder.
-You needed to evaluate which bets to take, control impulses, plan for the long game.
-The deterministic technology of the 20th century rewarded careful thinking.
-A motor did what you told it to.
-Software did what you wrote.
+You evaluated bets carefully, controlled impulses, planned the long game.
+The deterministic technology of the 20th century rewarded careful thinking — a motor did what you told it to, software did what you wrote.

-AI is different.
-It’s non-deterministic.
+AI is non-deterministic.
 Small changes in context produce big changes in behavior.
 Delegating real decisions to it feels reckless to anyone whose prefrontal cortex is fully online.
 Experienced operators look at AI and say “we can’t delegate that, it’s too risky.”
-And they’re correct, in a narrow sense — but they lose the race to the people who delegate anyway.
+They’re correct, in a narrow sense — and they lose the race to the people who delegate anyway.

 If you’re under 30, the news is good: this revolution is built for you.
+You don’t have less judgment.
 You have less to unlearn.
 The catch is that you also have less experience to bring to the prompt.

 about:blank ↗ open in new tab